monolyth-php/disclosure/docs/basic/advance-declaration.md

 ## Mocking services

 During testing, you might not want to use an actual `PDO` instance.
-I trust we don't have to explain why, but for those that are new to testing: a test almost certainly should not change your database.
+Assuming you're using PHPUnit, you could mock the database object by doing the

-Assuming you're using PHPUnit, you could now write the following:
+following:

     <?php